Oleksii-Kshenskyi/lord_of_cinder/README.md

 Lord Of Cinder is a playground for me to play around with the [Cinder library](https://libcinder.org/) for creative coding.

 There are no plans to make this repository anything specific or to implement anything specific.
 At the time of writing this, I have no experience with 2D/3D graphics/creative coding whatsoever, and therefore I want to see what it looks like and what I can do with it.
-I'm also simply curious about libcinder and want to poke around with it and see what it can do.
+I'm also simply curious about libcinder and want to poke around it, get a feel for it and see what it can do.

 "Lord Of Cinder" is a reference to the Dark Souls game series.
-This was what popped out in my brain immediately after I'd first encountered libcinder a couple of years ago.
+This was what popped up in my brain immediately after I'd first encountered libcinder a couple of years ago.

 There won't be any issues or milestones or projects created for now, and no branches.
 Everything is pushed directly into master.
 If this project ever becomes something bigger than a playground, then I'll think about formalizing it more.